Quickstart: Get started with Azure Sentinel

-In this quickstart you will learn how to quickly be able to view and monitor what's happening across your environment using Azure Sentinel.
+In this quickstart, you will learn how to quickly be able to view and monitor what's happening across your environment using Azure Sentinel.
 After you connected your data sources to Azure Sentinel, you get instant visualization and analysis of data so that you can know what's happening across all your connected data sources.
-Azure Sentinel gives you dashboards that provide you with the full power of tools already available in Azure as well as tables and charts that are built in to provide you with analytics for your logs and queries.
-You can either use built-in dashboards or create a new dashboard easily, from scratch or based on an existing dashboard.
+Azure Sentinel gives you workbooks that provide you with the full power of tools already available in Azure as well as tables and charts that are built in to provide you with analytics for your logs and queries.
+You can either use built-in workbooks or create a new workbook easily, from scratch or based on an existing workbook.

 To visualize and get analysis of what's happening on your environment, first, take a look at the overview dashboard to get an idea of the security posture of your organization.
 You can click on each element of these tiles to drill down to the raw data from which they are created.
 To help you reduce noise and minimize the number of alerts you have to review and investigate, Azure Sentinel uses a fusion technique to correlate alerts into incidents. incidents are groups of related alerts that together create an actionable incident that you can investigate and resolve.